RonaldJerez/simpler-mocks/README.md

 In order to support sharing of YAML's alias between mock definition Simpler-Mocks does not support YAML's multi document syntax.
 Rather we allow multiple definitions via sets.

 > Your yaml file can be a single object, or a set of objects matching the below schema.
-All keys are optional, but you'll need atleast one, otherwise it will result in 404.
+All keys are optional.

 ```yaml
 # request conditions that must be met in order to consider this mock, each